 You took all the right steps by sending your request through the site, then by email and finally posting the evidence of the bargain online.
 I have a few contacts at Travelocity on my site that might have been useful.

-I contacted Travelocity on your behalf.
+My advocacy team and I contacted Travelocity on your behalf.
 A representative emailed you and offered the maximum $500 refund, plus a $50 voucher toward future travel.